Learning-based legged locomotion; state of the art and future perspectives: Components of MDP for Locomotion

 \section{Components of MDP for Locomotion}

-As mentioned in the previous section, RL algorithms typically frame sequential decision-making problems as MDPs.
-In this section, we will provide a brief summary of common practices in MDP formulation for legged robot control problems, including dynamics, states/observations, reward, and action spaces.
+As mentioned in Sec. \ref{sec:background}, RL algorithms typically frame sequential decision-making problems as MDPs.
+In this section, we will provide a brief summary of common practices in MDP formulation for legged robot control problems, including dynamics, state/observation, reward, and action space.